Wreathies: Agency in Play

 secondary research

-understanding the game Landscape
+understanding the Landscape

 To scope the space, I surveyed U.S. education game research, spoke with a Common Sense Media director, and played a range of learning games.
 Through my research, I discovered three recurring core principles for a successful game.